 Students explore a wide range of applications in our highly technical science laboratories.
 A wide range of industry grade equipment enables them to explore science at a research level, using autoclaves, spectrometers, electrophoresis devices, spectrophotometers and DNA extraction tools.
 Rather than extracting DNA over 6 hours, our Scientists can watch DNA form in less than 6 minutes.
 Our Physicists, Chemists and Biologists will start their career pathways using equipment found in research laboratories at leading Universities and businesses.

 We opened in September 2014 and were located in Chad Varah House, Wordsworth Street for the first year of operation.
 From September 2015 the UTC moved to our permanent site on Lindum Hill in the centre of Lincoln.
 This stunning grade II listed building provides students with a high-tech environment and outstanding industry facilities, as well as lying close to world-class facilities at Siemens and The University of Lincoln.
 The facilities have to be seen to be appreciated; we encourage you to come and visit us.

-Lincoln UTC is committed to attracting science and engineering students from across the region.
-The Board of Directors and Senior Leadership Team are currently working with local businesses to identify sources of financial support for students.
-However, all applicants to the UTC should ensure that they are able to identify and fund suitable transport routes to the UTC each day, in line with our working hours of 8.45am until 4.30pm.
+Transport links to Lincoln are excellent with trains and bus routes to the city centre from all of the neighbouring villages.
+Lincoln UTC is approximately 10 minutes walk from the transport hub.
+All applicants to the UTC should ensure that they are able to identify and fund suitable transport routes to the UTC each day, in line with our working hours of 8.45am until 4.15pm.